Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/percentage/successive-percent-change.md

 If there are more than 2 successive percentage changes then we can apply net percent change formula successively in pair of two.

 {{% alert note %}}
-In successive percentage increase/decrease, the order of the percentages do not matter.
-You can apply anyone first, the answer will be the same.
+In successive percentage increase/decrease, the order of the percentages does not matter.
+You can apply anyone first; the answer will be the same.

 As, x × (1 + $\frac{a}{100}$) × (1 + $\frac{b}{100}$) = x × (1 + $\frac{b}{100}$) × (1 + $\frac{a}{100}$)
 {{% /alert %}}